 As of June 31ˢᵗ, 2021

 By including the Philadelphia Ballet in your will or estate plans, you can make a more significant, lasting impact with the Philadelphia Ballet, while complementing your personal financial planning.
-Planned gifts are often larger investment that result in more favorable tax benefits and lifelong income for you and your family.
+Planned gifts can result in more favorable tax benefits and lifelong income for you and your family.

 There are many ways to give!
 Philadelphia Ballet is always open to in-kind support, such as printing, office supplies, food and beverage, and more.
-For more information, contact the Development Department at 445.544.8415 or [email protected].
+For more information, contact Amanda Rossi, Development Operations Coordinator, at [email protected] or at 215.419.5338.

-Make the most of your investment by designating your Annual Fund contribution to the program of your choosing.
+Make the most of your investment by designating your contribution to the program of your choosing.